-An arm lift is performed to remove hanging skin and fat.
-Once this has been acheived, patients can then begin to work on building muscle through strength training.
-Following surgery, once the arms are healed, patients can resume exercise and weight training.
+Following surgery, patients can then begin to work on building muscle through strength training.
+Once the arms are healed, patients can resume exercise and weight training.
 This is a great way to gain additional shape to the arms.

 The average arm lift cost is between $5,000-$8,000.
 Each arm lift procedure is personalized to that specific patient, addressing their desired goals.
 It can also be tough to get an exact Brachioplasty cost because the procedure is often performed in conjunction with other body contouring procedures.
 In those cases, the price will increase.